Announcement - KID-funding

 Once registered, you can find your application in your personal account in Prisma under the menu selection Applications in the Applications and grants tab.
 A registered application can be unregistered at any time, and where necessary be changed and reregistered, until the call is closed.

 Only complete applications from eligible applicants will be processed.
 It is not possible to supplement an application after the closing date for applications.

 The content of your pre-application will be automatically transferred to your complete application if you are invited to submit one.
 You cannot supplement/change the text you have written in your pre-application (tabs 1-4 above).

-For the 2019 call, applications will not need to be electronically signed by the head of department.
-This step is no longer required as it is now obligatory for the principal applicant to obtain a “green light” from their department before the application can be submitted.
+For the 2023 call, applications will not need to be electronically signed by the head of department.
+This step was removed when it became mandatory for the principal applicant to obtain a “green light” from their department before the application can be submitted.